poppy-project/poppy-docs/README.md

 Github emails will notify you for the follow up process.

 # Building the documentation (advanced users)
-If you want to build the html version in your comptuter, without installing the desktop application of the [Gitbook Editor](https://www.gitbook.com/editor/), you can also build the book with a command line tool.
+If you want to build the html version in your computer, without installing the desktop application of the [Gitbook Editor](https://www.gitbook.com/editor/), you can also build the book with a command line tool.

 You have to install npm and [calibre](https://calibre-ebook.com/download) (the way depends on your OS).